FenosoaRandrianjatovo/meta_base_MSI/README.md

 - The choice of s impacts how coarsely or finely the tissue is segmented.
 - If the goal is to detect subtle heterogeneities, smaller shrinkage might be preferable; if the goal is a stable, high-level segmentation, a larger s might be best.

-## 📌 Class comparison with means-based testing (Not yet done)
-statistical testing is performed to find peaks differentially abundant among different groups.
-Since MS imaging produces many hundreds of measurements on the same sample, we can’t treat each mass spectrum as a separate observation.
-Rather, we need to compare entire samples rather than individual pixels.

-The samples must also be provided.
-Each sample is summarized by its mean, and then a linear model is fit to the summaries.
-So we will Perform hypothesis testing for imaging experiments by fitting linear mixed models to summarizations or segmentations.

-To be continued, I am debuging codes now .....

 ![NMF fro 3 Components](https://github.com/FenosoaRandrianjatovo/meta_base_MSI/blob/main/images/msa_pm_ssc_.png)